zaiisao/Documentation/en/Agora Platform/video_related_faq.md

 **Black screen on the local side**

 This may be caused by a video capture failure on the local side.
-The camera is not working properly or is being used by another application.
+The camera does not work properly or is used by another application.

 Check the following:
 * Check the camera hardware.
 Start the built-in video camera to test the recording function.